The Best Twitter Cybersecurity Accounts You Should Follow

 The website http://www.malware-traffic-analysis.net offers a technical overview of the latest malware threats that surfaced on the Internet.
-For the most part, the Twitter account shares their on-site content.
+For the most part, the Twitter account shares its on-site content.
 An excellent account to follow for those of you who want deeper, technical insight into the latest malware.

 — Brad (@malware_traffic) April 25, 2017

-As the name implies, Privacy Focused is all about privacy related news and developments.
+As the name implies, Privacy Focused is all about privacy-related news and developments.
 It’s not exactly a cybersec account, but it does share online security news and content if they concern user privacy.

 — Privacy Related News (@privacyfocused) April 26, 2017

-In our opinion, these are the best cybersec Twitter accounts out there, but certainly not the only ones.
+In our opinion, these are the best cybersecurity Twitter accounts out there, but certainly not the only ones.
 There’s a lot to write about when it comes to online security, and this will continue into the future as the Internet eats up more and more of our world.